So it’s been a loooooong time since I’ve written an article. Sometimes life gets in the way. But it really is time for me to get back to writing…

 And it is astonishing how readily we have bought the lie that “Oh, it’s OK, it’s all recyclable!“.
 A couple of years ago I had lunch in the uni bar at a well known 2nd-tier Australian university.
 After ordering my usual budget meal, my first shock was that there was no crockery or cutlery anywhere to be seen.
 Every meal was served on a cardboard plate.
 Every condiment portion was served in a small cardboard dish.
 I was directed to the container of disposable bamboo cutlery for my implements.
 All this and I was eating in.
 Whilst I was sitting alone at my table, lamenting the state of the world, a tour guide rushed past with a gaggle of starry eyed future students behind her.
 “We have the most environmentally sustainable policies of any university in Australia!” she shouted.
 I nearly choked on my imported chicken schnitzel.
 But the best was yet to come.
 When I finished my lunch, I was then forced to negotiate the complex network of rubbish bins in front of me.
 My meal had created a significant amount of rubbish and I was genuinely confused about which bits of rubbish went in which bins.

 As I walked back to the car park where I had parked my trusty Korean import, I continued lamenting.
 With some sudden logic I wondered, “Surely it’s more environmentally sustainable to have crockery and steel cutlery and just wash it up?
 You could give an Australian kid a job too.
 Why is that such a bad thing?”.
 I concluded that I was obviously too old and set in my ways, and that the article I read years ago must be fake news.
 The article inferred that we don’t actually recycle in this country because it is too expensive.
 It said that nearly all rubbish goes into landfill because it is too dangerous and expensive to pay people to sort through recycled rubbish at the tip.
+And I must’ve completely imagined all that kerfuffle a few decades ago about McDonalds and their polystyrene packaging.
+Remember when McDonalds were forced to change their hamburger packaging to cardboard and paper when the Greenies lost their minds over the polystyrene packaging??
+All take way joints now serve their food in polystyrene containers, so I must have completely hallucinated that kerfuffle.

 But back to my delusion –